-A family member telling us a 3-year old boy is in critical condition after he was rescued from the Thatcher Brook in Waterbury.
+A family member says a 3-year old boy is in critical condition after being rescued from Thatcher Brook in Waterbury.

 "Our call was to initially respond with the ambulance for a child that had been found in the water for an unknown amount of time," said Waterbury Fire Chief Gary Dillon.

 Elephant in the Field was closed Friday.
 Established in 2012, DCF's child care information system shows it is a registered facility with no prior complaints or violations.